Delocalization and quantum diffusion of random band matrices in high dimensions II: $T$-expansion: Continuity estimate

-Now we sum over the internal atoms in $\cal G_{\omega,aux}$.
+With the generalized doubly connected property of $\cal G_{aux}$, we can choose a collection of blue trees such that every internal atom connects to an external atom through a \emph{unique path} on a blue tree.
+These blue trees are disjoint, and each of them contains an external atom as the root.
+Now, we sum over all internal atoms from leaves of the blue trees to the roots until there is no internal atom in every graph.
 We introduce a new type of purple solid edges: a purple solid edge between atoms $\al$ and $\beta$ represents a \smash{$\wt B_{\al\beta}= W^{-4}\langle \al-\beta\rangle^{-(d-4)}$} factor.
 Purple solid edges are not included into either the black net or the blue net.
-We will use the following estimate, which can be proved with basic calculus: if $k\ge 1$ and $r\ge 0$, we have \be \ee Note that the left-hand side is a star graph consisting of $k+1$ double-line edges and $r$ purple solid edges connected with $x_i$, while each graph on the right-hand side is a star graph consisting of $k-1$ double-line edges and $r+1$ purple solid edges connected with $\fa$, $y_l$ or $z_t$.
+In bounding each summation, we will use the following estimates, which can be proved with basic calculus: if $k\ge 1$ and $r\ge 0$, we have \be \ee \be \sum_{x_i} \prod_{j=1}^k B_{ x_i y_j}\cdot \prod_{s=1}^r \wt B_{ x_i z_s} \cdot \frac{W^2}{L^2}\lesssim \sum_{l=1}^k \prod_{j: j\ne l}B_{y_j y_{l}} \cdot \Big( \prod_{s=1}^r \wt B_{z_s y_l} + \sum_{t=1}^r \wt B_{y_l z_t} \prod_{s:s\ne t} \wt B_{z_s z_t} \Big) . \ee Note that the left-hand side is a star graph consisting of $k$ double-line edges in the black tree, a double-line or ghost edge in the blue tree, and $r$ purple solid edges connected with $x_i$, while every graph on the right-hand side is a connected graph consisting of $k-1$ double-line edges in the black tree and $r+1$ purple solid edges.